In ex-Soviet Georgia, political feud shakes investors

 He has promised to boost state largesse towards the poor by spending 700 million lari ($430 million) on pensions and another estimated 700 million on a new health insurance scheme.

-Parliament, where Ivanishvili controls a majority, has already given initial approval to labor code amendments that would strengthen job security and rights to overtime pay.
+Parliament, where Ivanishvili controls a majority, has already given initial approval to labour code amendments that would strengthen job security and rights to overtime pay.

 “A lot of real-economy investors who put a lot of money in FDI projects held off until they saw what the government’s policy stance would be,” said Anthony Simond, emerging markets analyst at Aberdeen Asset Management.